taiyoungjang/rs_indented_text_writer/README.md

-# string-builder

-This crate is a simple string builder type allowing you to append anything that satisfies the `ToBytes` trait to it.
+This crate is a indented_text_writer type allowing you to append anything that satisfies the `ToBytes` trait to it.
 This includes things such as string slices, owned strings, byte slices, and characters for example.